auroradream04/wp-host/README.md

 This tool creates MySQL databases and deploys WordPress instances automatically from a simple configuration file.
 Perfect for developers, agencies, and hosting providers who need to manage multiple WordPress sites efficiently.

+📊 **NEW: Spreadsheet-Based Configuration!** Use the included `template.csv` file with Excel, Google Sheets, or any spreadsheet application - no more complex JSON editing!

 ## 📋 Table of Contents

 - [Prerequisites](#prerequisites)